Student Loans and Federal Aid

 - Some of SIPA’s international students come from countries with student loan programs that can be used for study in the United States; if such loans are available, they may be preferable as they may not require a co-signer.

-SIPA students who are US citizens or permanent residents, and who are enrolled on at least a half-time basis (6 credits per semester) may be eligible for one or more of the following aid programs:
+SIPA students who are US citizens or permanent residents, and who are enrolled on at least a half-time basis (minimum of 6 credits per semester) may be eligible for one or more of the following aid programs:

 - Federal Work Study: available on a limited basis to high-need students as determined by data on the FAFSA; annual earning limits typically range from $4,000 to $5,000.
 Students whose aid package includes Work Study will receive information about how to locate a job, which may be anywhere on campus (not necessarily at SIPA).
 Work Study awards are not credited towards students’ tuition as scholarships or loans are.
 Like any salary from employment, Work Study earnings are potentially taxable income.
 For more information, go to https://studentaid.ed.gov/sa/types/work-study.